 Although the EPA does not regulate private wells, lab tests in Whidbey turned up levels 35 times more than the allowable standards.
 In a separate report from a Harvard study it is estimated as much as six million Americans might be affected by PFA contaminated water even though in 2015, The Environmental Protection Agency (EPA) developed a global stewardship program to phase out PFA from emissions and products.
 As a Food, Environment, and Forensic Scientist and a human being, I wonder along with my SCIEX partners and clients, what more can we do to test for such harmful matter as PFAS at low levels so we can help keep the public safe.

-For you fellow scientists who wish to get into testing this PFA business, download the tech note by filling out the form on the right to read about two methods for the quantitation of per- and polyfluorinated alkyl substances (PFAS) in water samples.
+For you fellow scientists who wish to get into testing this PFA business, download the tech note to read about two methods for the quantitation of per- and polyfluorinated alkyl substances (PFAS) in water samples.
 While the MS/MS detection method using the SCIEX Triple Quad™ 5500 is similar between the two approaches, sample preparation and injection volume differ significantly.

 In Case You Missed It: